openlab-at-city-tech/openlab/wp-content/plugins/post-types-order/readme.txt

 == Changelog ==

+= 2.4.6 =
+ - Add a Settings link for the plugin in the Plugins area to make it easier for users to access and get started.
+ - Highlight the Reset button in red to make it more noticeable.
+ - Implement minor code improvements.

+= 2.4.3 =
+ - Fix: Incorrect comparison logic used to determine whether drag & drop should be enabled for the current post type in the default interface.

+= 2.4.2 =
+ - Fix: As default, the "Archive Drag&Drop" option for a custom defined post type is set to Yes.
+Yet the drag & drop functionality do not load unless save the plugin settings after custom post type activation.

 = 2.4.1 =
  - Added a reset button that restores the list to its default order.
  - Added PHPCS ignore rules to prevent unnecessary scanning in reports.